Tochemey/goakt/README.md

 ### TLS Support

-GoAkt now supports TLS in its latest commit.
+GoAkt now supports TLS.
 When running in cluster mode, all nodes must share the same root Certificate Authority (CA) to ensure a successful handshake.
 TLS can be enabled when creating the actor system by using the option `WithTLS` method.
 This method allows you to configure both the TLS server and client settings.

 The client configuration is essential for enabling secure communication between nodes, particularly in remoting and cluster modes.